bernie-skipole/indi/docs/source/usage/introduction.rst

 redis - Python redis client, needed.

+paho-mqtt - Python MQTT client, only needed if you are using the MQTT facility.

-indiredis also features functions for transferring data between indiserver and redis via an MQTT server.
-If these are used, then an MQTT server (apt-get install mosquitto) is needed, and also:
+indiredis has functions for transferring data between indiserver and redis via an MQTT server.
+If these are used, then an MQTT server (apt-get install mosquitto) is needed.

-paho-mqtt - Python MQTT client, also available via pip, and listed in requirements.txt
+If you do not want the python dependencies to be automatically installed with pip, then use the --no-deps option:

+python3 -m pip install --user --no-deps indiredis

 Importing indiredis